Medically reviewed by Patrick Carroll, MD

 “In just as little over two and half months, I can really see the difference in thickness and in color.”

 “4-months strong and my confidence boosted back up to 100% using Hims, future me really does thank me.”

 “I’m a 34 year old father of two and have been using Hims for over a year now.
 My hair is back to what it was in my mid twenties.”

 Just like with hair growth, it’s common to see claims online and in magazines about coconut oil acting as a powerful substance for preventing hair loss.
 Some blogs even recommend applying coconut oil to your scalp in place of proven, effective topical medications like minoxidil.

 While there is scientific proof that coconut oil can reduce protein loss in hair, there’s no scientific evidence to show that coconut oil has any effect on preventing male pattern baldness caused by DHT.

 However, this hasn’t stopped people from making claims about coconut oil’s “ability” to prevent hair loss.
 Many articles use the hair protein loss study we mentioned earlier, but twist its findings to associate hair protein loss with hair loss, which is very different.

-Coconut oil is easy to find in shampoos, conditioners and other hair care products.
-It’s also a pleasant substance in general -- it smells good, makes your hair shine and has a great feeling after it’s applied to your hair and scalp.
+Coconut oil is common to find in shampoos, conditioners and other hair care products.
+It’s also a pleasant substance in general — it smells good, makes your hair shine and has a great feeling after it’s applied to your hair and scalp.

 However, remember that many of the claims made about coconut oil as a hair health and hair loss prevention treatment aren’t backed up by science.
 As such, it’s best not to think of coconut oil as a medically proven, effective way to regrow your hair or reverse the effects of hair loss.